Chemiculs/qengine/README.md

 qengine is a polymorphic engine (meaning an engine that takes multiple forms/permutations) for Windows designed to make reverse engineering significantly harder.
 It aims to make binaries appear unique and unrecognizable at each independent runtime.

-* qengine is fairly well tested (considering I am a one-man team) - I currently am unaware of any bugs for LLVM / CLANG, MSVC, and Intel compiler targets for both x86 and x64 release builds.
+* qengine is fairly well tested (considering we are a small team) - I currently am unaware of any bugs for LLVM / CLANG, MSVC, and Intel compiler targets for both x86 and x64 release builds.

 * This will NOT prevent static disk signatures of your executables - however, it will make the task of understanding your code from a classic disassembler such as IDA VERY difficult if used properly, and will prevent memory-dump / memory-scan-based signature detections of your binary.